Qiskit/rustworkx/docs/source/tutorial/introduction.rst

 Graph Attributes
 ================

-Graphs in retworkx have an attributes attribute which can be used to assign metadata to a graph object.
+Graphs in retworkx have an attribute which can be used to assign metadata to a graph object.
 This can be assigned at object creation or accessed and modified after creation with the :attr:`~.PyGraph.attrs` attribute.
 This attribute can be any Python object and defaults to being ``None`` if not